 Costs are allocable to a particular Federal award or other cost objective if the goods or services involved are chargeable or assignable to that Federal award or cost objective in accordance to relative benefits received.
-The standard is met if the cost:
+Factors impacting allocability include, but are not limited to:

-- Is incurred specifically for the Federal award; - Benefits both the Federal award and the other work of the Subrecipient/Grantee, and can be distributed in proportions that may be approximated using reasonable methods; and - Is necessary to the overall operation of the Subrecipient/Grantee entity and is assignable in part to the Federal award in accordance with the principles of this subpart (Cost Principles). - Any costs allocable to a particular Federal award may not be charged to other Federal awards.
-However, this prohibition would not preclude the non-Federal entity from shifting costs that are allowable under two or more Federal awards in accordance with existing Federal statutes, regulations, or the terms and conditions of the Federal awards. - Direct Cost allocation principles: If a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost must be allocated to the projects based on the proportional benefit.
-If a cost benefits two or more projects or activities in proportions that cannot be determined, then the costs may be allocated or transferred to benefited projects on any reasonable documented basis.
+- Cost is incurred specifically for the Federal award; - If the cost benefits both the Federal award and the other work of the Subrecipient/Grantee, and can be distributed in proportions that may be approximated using reasonable methods; and - o If the cost is necessary to the overall operation of the Subrecipient/Grantee entity and is assignable in part to the Federal award. - Any costs allocable to a particular Federal award may not be charged to other Federal awards. - Direct Cost allocation principles: If a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost must be allocated to the projects based on the proportional benefit.
+If a cost benefits two or more projects or activities in proportions that cannot be determined, then the costs may be allocated or transferred to benefited projects on any reasonable documented basis. - Cost Accounting Standards (CAS): If the contract is subject to cost accounting standards, costs must be allocated to the contract pursuant to the Cost Accounting Standards.
+If CAS is applicable, allocation of costs in accordance with CAS takes precedence over the allocation provisions above.